 In fact, you could even double up by attending mass in the morning then joining the parade straight afterwards!

-FAQs on how is St. Patrick’s Day celebrated in Ireland
+Now you know how St. Patrick’s Day is celebrated in Ireland, it’s time for…

 - How To Say Happy St. Patrick’s Day In Irish